Belinda Henderson, Chair

-Richard Cilli, Interim Chair
+Richard Cilli, Deputy Chair

 Born on Whadjuk Noongar country (Perth), Richard trained at the Western Australia Academy of Performing Arts (WAAPA) and Taipei National University of the Arts (國立臺北藝術大學).
 He also studied Arts and Cultural Management at Deakin University.

-Belinda Henderson, Deputy Chair
+ANNA SAMSON, Deputy Chair

 Chris Morrissey, Secretary